lodum/CancerExplorer/README.md

-Moreover, included tooltips help you to understand the context.
+Moreover, included background information helps you to understand the context.